-The Invariant Visual Servoing approach was introduced by Ezio Mails [15], and then an extension of this work in [43], trying to extend the teaching-byshowing technique when different cameras are used for teaching and servoing, without an explicit calibration between them.
+The Invariant Visual Servoing approach was introduced by Ezio Mails [38] and an extension of this work is followed by [40], trying to extend the teaching-by-showing technique when different cameras are used for teaching and servoing, without an explicit calibration between them.
 This new approach works in a projective space invariant to camera intrinsic parameters and to the knowledge of the tri-dimensional model of the target object, and allows the use of differente cameras for the learning step and servoing task.
-In [20] a redefinition of invariant Visual Servoing approach is developed in order to allow the use of zooming during a positioning task, using weighted image features to avoid the discontinuities produced by the appearance and disappearance of image features during the control task.
-In [21] a study on how to select some of the parameters of the weight function is done; a stability analysis of invariant Visual Servoing with weighted features is also proposed.
-In [17] the use of the invariant Visual Servoing approach is proposed for the reconstruction of underwater objects, simulating an active underwater stereovision system mounted on a 6 DOF manipulator arm effector over an underwater vehicle.
+In [18] a redefinition of invariant Visual Servoing approach is developed in order to allow the use of zooming during a positioning task, using weighted image features to avoid the discontinuities produced by the appeareance and disappearance of image features during the control task.
+In [19] a study on how to select some of the parameters of the weight function is done; a stability analysis of invariant Visual Servoing with weighted features is also proposed.
+In [39] the use of the invariant Visual Servoing approach is proposed for the reconstruction of underwater objects, simulating an active underwater stereovision system mounted on a 6 DOF manipulator arm effector over an underwater vehicle.